|

 organ sits on a platform

-where a control for the church's lights used to be installed.
-The tabs
+where a control for the church's lights used to be installed (this hole

 in the middle are couplers the organ's divisions. |